CozmixV1/Prospecting-autofarm/README.md

 -stand a bit away from the edge of the water and hold out your pan

--press F6 to run the script
+-press start to run the script it will start a 5 seconds countdown before it actually starts

--to close script- close the Autohotkey aplication from task manager
+-to close script press exit
+-to stoop script press stop

+-you can customize the amout of time you need to shake and digg for in the script settings